FgForrest/evitaDB/documentation/developer/query/query_constraint_description_framework.md

 #### Values

-Other *creator* constructor parameters must be annotated as values or children.
-Value parameters are primitive arguments (strings, ints, ...) and are annotated with the `io.evitadb.api.query.descriptor.annotation.Value` annotation.
+*Creator* parameters that are annotated with `io.evitadb.api.query.descriptor.annotation.Value` or their data type represents simple value (string, integer,... not a constraint) are considered to be value parameters.
 Constructor can have multiple value parameters.

 #### Children